DinMo

 Integration Platform as a Service (iPaas) is a platform that connects software applications so that a specific trigger in one tool results in a specific response in the other.
 For instance, a form submission on Typeform can automatically create a new contact in Hubspot.

 iPaaS can connect applications via user-friendly APIs, which is really great if you’re talking about a simple point-to-point integration without dependencies.
-The main difference between Reverse ETL and iPaaS is that Reverse ETL focuses on transferring data from a single source to the end applications whereas iPaaS allows bidirectional integration (from point A to point B)
+The main difference between Reverse ETL and iPaaS is that Reverse ETL focuses on transferring data from a single origin to the end tools whereas iPaaS allows bidirectional integration (from point A to point B).

-Famous applications are tools like Workato, Zapier or Boomi.
+Well-known solutions are tools like Workato, Zapier, or Boomi.

 An iPaaS simply connects systems in a 1-1 capacity and has several limitations: